Auto Smush

 Engines

-Currently, there are two methods available to optimize the image:
+Currently, there are two methods available to optimize images:

-• reShmush.it online service: It's a free (at the moment) third-party tool that provides an online way to optimize images.
-This tool is based on several well-known algorithms such as pngquant, jpegoptim, optipng.
-After you upload the image to your webserver, it is then uploaded to the reSmush.it web server where it is processed and then optimized image is downloaded.
-It takes time for all this uploading/downloading to finish if your images are large.
-There is a 5 MB file upload limit and no limit on the number of uploaded images.
-I don't suggest it for processing private material.
+• reShmush.it online service: A free third-party service for online image optimization.
+It uses several well-known algorithms such as pngquant, jpegoptim, and optipng.
+After an image is uploaded to your web server, it is uploaded again to reSmush.it for processing, then the optimized image is downloaded back.
+Large images may take longer because of upload/download time.
+There is a 5 MB upload limit per file and no limit on the number of uploaded images.
+It is not recommended for private or sensitive material.

-• web server optimizers: Images are processed by Image Optimizer, a bundled PHP library that, in turn, uses executables on your web server for optimizing images: jpegoptim and jpegtran for jpgs, pngquant, pngcrush, pngout and advpng for pngs, gifsicle for gifs and svgo for svgs.
-Images are thus processed on the web server and are not uploaded to some online service.
-Read the installation section for more info.
+• web server optimizers: Images are processed by Image Optimizer, a bundled PHP library that uses executables on your web server: jpegoptim and jpegtran for JPG, pngquant/pngcrush/pngout/advpng for PNG, gifsicle for GIF, and svgo for SVG.
+Images stay on your web server and are not uploaded to an external service.
+See the installation section for details.

 Compression level

-The image compression level can be set in JPG quality setting.
-It's applied to reSmush.it (for all image types) and jpegoptim (for jpg's only).
-A low compression level will result in a smaller file size but image quality will be lower.
+The image compression level can be set in the JPG quality setting.
+It applies to reSmush.it (for all supported image types) and jpegoptim (for JPG only).
+A lower quality value results in a smaller file size but also lower image quality.
 Values between 75 and 95 are common.
 Enter 100 for lossless optimization.
 EXIF data is preserved where possible (at least for jpegoptim and reSmush.it).

 Advanced options for server tools

-Here you can see the path where optimizers are searched for.
-Table showing available optimizers is also displayed.
-You can also enable Optimizers chaining.
-If this option is unchecked, only the first available optimizer will run (default).
-If checked, all available optimizers will run one after another.
+Here you can see the paths where optimizers are searched for.
+A table of available optimizers is also displayed.
+You can enable Optimizers chaining.
+If this option is unchecked (default), only the first available optimizer runs.
+If checked, all available optimizers run one after another.

 Installation

-Copy the files to the /site/modules/AutoSmush folder, log in to your ProcessWire admin and go to the Modules page.
-Click the Refresh button and then Install.
+Copy the files to /site/modules/AutoSmush, log in to ProcessWire admin, open the Modules page, click Refresh, and then click Install.

-Installing this module creates /site/assets/autosmush folder, it's deleted on uninstall.
-The folder should be writable by the user running the web server.
-The log file is at /site/logs/autosmush.txt
+Installing this module creates /site/assets/autosmush, which is deleted on uninstall.
+The folder must be writable by the web server user.
+The log file is /site/logs/autosmush.txt.

-When using server tools, you must install optimizers (executables that optimizes images).
-They are searched for in the PATH environment variable and also in the root directory of ProcessWire installation, in the site's templates directory and in the site's assets directory.
-Binaries for Windows (except svgo) are provided with this module in windows_binaries folder and they are automatically found, so no special installation is needed.
-On Unix system at least the "basic" binaries can be installed by running sudo apt-get install jpegoptim optipng gifsicle command in the shell or by building them from sources: jpegoptim, optipng, gifsicle.
-You also need PHP with enabled/allowed exec() function.
-In shared environments, this function is mostly disabled/forbidden if php runs as a module, but it's allowed if php is running as (fast)CGI.
+When using server tools, you must install image optimizer executables.
+AutoSmush searches for them in the PATH environment variable, the ProcessWire root directory, the site's templates directory, and the site's assets directory.
+Windows binaries (except svgo) are bundled in the windows_binaries folder and are detected automatically, so no special installation is required on Windows.
+On Unix systems, at least the basic binaries can be installed with sudo apt-get install jpegoptim optipng gifsicle, or built from source: jpegoptim, optipng, gifsicle.
+You also need PHP with exec() enabled.
+In shared hosting environments, exec() is often disabled when PHP runs as a module, but may be allowed when PHP runs as (Fast)CGI.

 License